Billing & Insurance

 If you are being seen under a Workers’ Compensation claim, it is important that we have your claim number, date of injury, employer at the time of injury, and all conditions.
 In addition, we will also need written authorization from your Managed Care Organization (MCO), or your employer, prior to your appointment.
 If you cannot provide this information by your appointment date, please call our office as soon as possible.

-We advise you to check your insurance plan to see if your insurance carrier requires a referral to see a specialist.
-If they do, please notify your primary care physician prior to your appointment with our office to obtain that referral.
+If you are uncertain if your insurance mandates that you obtain a referral, we advise you to check your insurance plan.
+If they do, please notify your primary care physician prior to your appointment with our office to request a referral to Orthopedic ONE.

 Medicare and other insurance companies may not pay for all durable medical goods (ace wrap, foot supplies, wheelchair cushions, canes, etc.).
 It’s a good idea to become familiar with the rules of your health plan if you are injured.
 Our staff are happy to assist you with understanding what DME needs you might have and what your insurance requires.